liyifan69/chick-chick-boom/README.md

 Move the device around until a plane is detected (its edges are still drawn) and then tap on the plane to place/move content.

-## Image Tracking

-There are two samples demonstrating image tracking.
-The image tracking samples are supported on ARCore and ARKit.
-To enable image tracking, you must first create an `XRReferenceImageLibrary`.
-This is the set of images to look for in the environment.
-[Click here](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/features/image-tracking.html) for instructions on creating one.

-You can also add images to the reference image library at runtime.
-This sample includes a button that adds the images `one.png` and `two.png` to the reference image library.
-See the script `DynamicLibrary.cs` for example code.

-Run the sample on an ARCore or ARKit-capable device and point your device at one of the images in [`Assets/Scenes/ImageTracking/Images`](https://github.com/Unity-Technologies/arfoundation-samples/tree/master/Assets/Scenes/ImageTracking/Images).
-They can be displayed on a computer monitor; they do not need to be printed out.

-### Basic Image Tracking

-At runtime, ARFoundation will generate an `ARTrackedImage` for each detected reference image.
-This sample uses the [`TrackedImageInfoManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/BasicImageTracking/TrackedImageInfoManager.cs) script to overlay the original image on top of the detected image, along with some meta data.

-### Image Tracking With Multiple Prefabs

-With [`PrefabImagePairManager.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/ImageTrackingWithMultiplePrefabs/PrefabImagePairManager.cs) script, you can assign different prefabs for each image in the reference image library.

-You can also change prefabs at runtime.
-This sample includes a button that switch between the original and alternative prefab for the first image in the reference image library.
-See the script [`DynamicPrefab.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scenes/ImageTracking/ImageTrackingWithMultiplePrefabs/DynamicPrefab.cs) for example code.

 ## Object Tracking

 Similar to the image tracking sample, this sample detects a 3D object from a set of reference objects in an `XRReferenceObjectLibrary`.
 [Click here](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@5.1/manual/features/object-tracking.html) for instructions on creating one.